About Melissa Sweet

 I am managing editor of the social journalism project for health, Croakey.org, and a director of Croakey Health Media, which is in the process of setting up as a non profit journalism organisation.
 Initiatives include the rotated curated Twitter account @WePublicHealth, the Croakey Conference News Service, and a number of crowd-funded projects such as #JustJustice.
 Read more about Croakey here.

-I specialise in covering public health matters, with a particular focus on under-served areas and issues.
-My work appears in a wide range of professional and general publications, and you can read more about my books here.
+I am a founding member of the Public Interest Journalism Foundation, and specialise in covering public health matters, with a particular focus on under-served areas and issues.
+My work appears in a wide range of professional and general publications, including the online publication Inside Story.
+You can read more about my books here.

 I am also involved in various research and teaching activities, and have an honorary appointment as Adjunct Senior Lecturer in the Sydney School of Public Health at the University of Sydney.

-My particular areas of interest are in public health, equity-related issues, mental health, rural health, media and health, Indigenous health, health policy, conflicts of interest, consumer participation in decision-making, evidence-based care, and quality and safety issues.
+My particular areas of interest include climate change and health, Indigenous health, decolonising practice, public health, equity-related issues, the social determinants of health, mental health, rural health, media and health, health policy, conflicts of interest, consumer participation in decision-making, evidence-based care, and quality and safety issues.

 My conflicts of interest declarations are detailed and updated here.